cs161-staff/textbook/bayes-nets/index.md

 # 6. Bayes Nets

-Author: Nikhil Sharma
+Author: Josh Hug and Jacky Liang

-Edited by: Pranav Muralikrishnan and Wesley Zheng
+Edited by: Regina Wang, Pranav Muralikrishnan, and Wesley Zheng

 Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.